Playing Rules

 A. Shirts: All shirts must be tucked in and remain tucked in during play.
 If the shirt (sweatshirt or jacket) has a hood, the hood must be tucked inside the shirt (sweatshirt or jacket).
 If the player wears a half shirt, it must be a minimum of 4 inches above the waist.
 Shirts must not have arm openings that are larger than 4 inches.
 The referee will use their fist to measure the distance of the arm opening.

 B. Pants: Players may not wear pants or shorts that have belt loops, pockets, or an exposed drawstring.
 Players may not wear towels that hang from the waist.
+There are no pockets of any kind allowed.
+This means pockets may not be covered with tape or anything of a related nature.
+Zipper pockets are not allowed.
+Turning shorts inside out is also not allowed as it creates the “dog-eared” look which can mistakenly be grabbed instead of a flag.

 C. Headgear: Players may not wear baseball style caps or other rigid headwear.
 Knit and stocking caps are permitted.
 Players may wear a headband no wider than two inches and made of non-abrasive cloth, elastic, fiber, soft leather, or rubber.
 Bandanas with knots are prohibited.
 Rubber or cloth elastic bands may be used to control hair.